install.packages("devtools")

 Citation

 Beibei Ru, Lanqi Gong, Emily Yang, Seongyong Park, George Zaki, Kenneth Aldape, Lalage Wakefield, Peng Jiang.
 Inference of secreted protein activities in intercellular communication.
-[Link]
+Nature Methods, 2026.
+[Full Text]